EgeOnderX/MiniCraft-2.5D/README.md

 - 🟢 **Open-Source** — Fully customizable and easy to modify.
 - 🟢 It works with **NO** game engine.
 Just pygame.

-> NOTE : This version is not expected to receive updates.
-Instead, development will move to a first-person 3D OpenGL version ( MiniCraft-3D ) .
-This is a preview release.

 ---